 Real-Time Data and SQL-Level Access

-PostHog streams event data with sub-minute latency (vs. Pendo's ~1-hour batch delay) and provides a native SQL editor with direct query access to all event data, person profiles, and connected external data sources.
+PostHog streams event data with sub-minute latency (vs. Pendo's roughly one-hour batch delay) and provides a native SQL editor with direct query access to all event data, person profiles, and connected external data sources.

 G2 reviewers note that Pendo's deeper ad hoc analysis often requires exporting data via Data Sync to a warehouse.
 PostHog makes querying a first-class capability.